Echopraxia

 Review

-Echopraxia is the second book in Peter Watts’s Firefall series, although it takes place roughly at the same time as Blindsight.
-It follows parasitologist Daniel Brüks as he gets dragged into a conflict between multiple transhuman factions, travels to the Icarus station orbiting the sun, and back to Earth.
+Echopraxia is the second book in Peter Watts’s Firefall series, unfolding at roughly the same time as Blindsight.
+It follows parasitologist Daniel Brüks, who gets unwillingly dragged into a conflict between multiple transhuman factions, travels to the Icarus station orbiting the sun, and eventually back to Earth

-The world Watts built in Blindsight was enthralling, and the scientific and philosophical arguments about consciousness were fascinating.
+The world Watts built in Blindsight was enthralling, packed with scientific and philosophical arguments about consciousness.
 I loved it.
-Echopraxia expands on the exceptional worldbuilding of its predecessor while focusing on the ideas of god, godhood, free will, and the place of humans in a transhuman world.
-It is a fantastic sequel, possibly even better than the first.
+Echopraxia expands on that exceptional worldbuilding while shifting its focus to themes of god, godhood, free will, and humanity’s place in a transhuman world.
+It’s a fantastic sequel—possibly even better than the first.

-The novel is full of Christian imagery, augmenting its theme of transcendentalism and digital theology:
+The novel is full of with Christian imagery, reinforcing its themes of transcendence and digital theology:

 Parasites and biology are also central themes.
-Brüks studies parasites, but in some ways, he is a parasite as the weakest member of the group, forced to hide for his safety.
-Humans, too, are like parasites, trying to survive among much more powerful transhumans.
-And Portia, the alien smart matter sent by Rorschach to Icarus, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.
-It is itself a parasite in that it can only survive within a host like Icarus or the Crown of Thorns.
+Brüks studies parasites, yet in many ways, he is one himself—the weakest member of the group, surviving by staying out of the way.
+Humans, too, are like parasites, struggling to exist in a world dominated by transhumans.
+Portia, the alien intelligence sent by Rorschach, traps and studies the crew just as Brüks studies animals back in Oregon.
+Portia is a parasite in its own right, surviving only within hosts like Icarus or the Crown of Thorns.

-Loss is yet another theme.
-Brüks lost his wife to the virtual reality world of “heaven”; Keaton lost his wife in the same way, and his son Siri on the mission from Blindsight; and Sengupta lost her wife to the virus that Brüks’s simulations failed to catch before it infected thousands.
-Each character is shaped and eventually brought down by what their profound sense of loss drives them to do.
+Loss is another major theme.
+Brüks lost his wife to the virtual world of “heaven.”
+Keaton lost his wife the same way—and his son Siri to the mission in Blindsight.
+Sengupta lost her wife to a virus that Brüks’s simulations failed to catch before it killed thousands.
+Each character is shaped by their losses and, in the end, undone by what they do in response to them.

-Echopraxia received mixed reviews from others compared to the universally rave reviews for Blindsight, primarily because people thought it was even more confusing.
-While it’s true that the narrator, Brüks, is the person with the least idea of what is going on, I found the plot not too hard to follow.
-All the mysteries are eventually revealed and explained if you pay attention.
+Echopraxia received mixed reviews compared to Blindsight, which was almost universally praised.
+Many found it even more confusing, largely because the narrator, Brüks, is the character who understands the least about what’s going on.
+But while his perspective is limited, I didn’t find the plot difficult to follow—everything is revealed and explained if you pay attention.
 So far, Echopraxia is my favorite read of the year.